|Welcome. I'm an associate professor of political science

 of my work has appeared in International Organization, International

 Theory, and Perspectives on Politics.
-I've also written for the Washington Post's Monkey Cage, The National Interest, Toronto Globe & Mail, and others.
-See CV or "Quick Links" for details & downloads.
+I've also written for the Washington Post's Monkey Cage, The American Interest, Toronto Globe & Mail, and others.
+See CV or quick links to the right.

-money links.
+Trump-Russia money links.
 "Trump and the Russian Money Trail."
-(Duck of Minerva) Twitter thread.
+(Duck of Minerva, July 2017) Twitter thread.
 Vox.com interview.
-[Also featured on National Public Radio, Democracy Now, Steele &

 Measuring democracy.
 Chapter on problems of democratic indices (Cambridge University Press, 2015).
 Monkey Cage version.
 Short take: it's pretty bad.

 Current & Ongoing Research

 Descriptions and downloads of working papers.
 See RESEARCH section for publications, abstracts, paper downloads, & more info.